Secret-key-based physical layer security for feedback-aided unsourced random access

 \textbf{Step~1 (pilot detection and channel estimation):} From \eqref{Eq_segment_Y}, the received signal matrix corresponding to the pilot segment is written as $\mathbf{Y}_p = \mathbf{H}\mathbf{X}_p+\mathbf{Z}_p$.
 Feeding the pilot codebook $\mathbf{P}$ and the received signal $\mathbf{Y}_p$ into the orthogonal matching pursuit (OMP), a set of pilot sub-messages are detected and their channel coefficient vectors are estimated, i.e., $\hat{\mathbf{c}}_{p_i}$ and $\hat{\mathbf{h}}_i$ with $i\in \mathcal{D}$, where $\mathcal{D}$ is the set of detected pilot indices.

 \textbf{Step~2 (polar decoding):} In this part, we use the data segment of the received signal, $\mathbf{Y}_d$ in~\eqref{Eq_segment_Y}, to decode the polar bits $\mathbf{c}_{d_i}$ of each user.
-To this end, we apply MMSE to obtain a soft estimation of $\mathbf{x}_{d,i}$ (the $i$th row of $\mathbf{X}_{d}$) as~\cite{ahmadi2021random}
+To this end, we apply least squares (LS) to obtain a soft estimation of $\mathbf{X}_d$ as